 Introduction to Beijing Climate

 The weather is characterized by its clear distinction of four seasons - short windy spring, long hot summer, cool pleasant autumn and long chilly winter.
 The hottest month is July and the coldest is January.
 September and October with their pleasant and cool weather are considered the best time for visiting this city.

 To visit this city in spring (early April till end of May) you need to bring lightweight clothing: long-sleeved shirts or T-shirts, plus one or two jackets and sweaters.
-It is warm, windy and dry but temperature varies sharply between the day and the night.
+The climate is warm, windy and dry but temperature varies sharply between the day and the night.
 Dress warmly when going out at night.
 Also guard yourselves against sandstorms with outdoors wind gear.

 Summer (from early June to mid-September) is very hot with abundant rainfall.
 This calls for light clothes as the temperature in July and August ranges between 30 C (86 F) and 40 C (104 F).
 Short and heavy rainstorms may come suddenly in the afternoon on sunny days.
 Even weather experts can get caught unawares by showers.
 Remember to pack a raincoat or umbrella just in case.

 The short but beautiful autumn (from mid-September to the end of October) is all time travel favorite.
 Autumn in this city enjoys mild temperature and plenty of sunshine.
 The flaming maple scene on the Fragrant Hills and the Badaling Great Wall can be a delight to behold.
 Long-sleeved shirts and thin coats are adequate for autumn.
 From late October onwards, the temperature comes down sharply, so warm clothing is a must.